FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 introducing **exposed properties** that define for users what properties can be used to vary parts.
-Two directions are considered: **Fine-grained dependency checking** is a re-implementation of FreeCAD's dependency checking that defines relations between objects based on the properties.  **Current dependency check with special cases** adds exceptions for properties that are exposed but keeps the overall logic.
+Two directions are considered: **Fine-grained dependency checking** is a re-implementation of FreeCAD's dependency checking that defines relations between objects based on the properties.  **Current dependency checking with special cases** adds exceptions for properties that are exposed but keeps the overall existing logic.

 #### Fine-grained dependency checking

-This is a re-implementation of dependency checking where dependencies are not recorded between document objects, but between the properties of document objects.
+This is a re-implementation of dependency checking where dependencies are not recorded between document objects, but between the *properties* of document objects.
 This allows us to avoid circular dependencies for exposed properties and it allows improved recomputation where a property change only causes the document objects that depend on that property and not all document objects that depend on any property.

-#### Current dependency check with special cases
+#### Current dependency checking with special cases

-This enhances the current dependency check and creates exceptions for exposed properties to prevent cyclic dependencies.
-A drawback of this direction is that the dependency code becomes even more complex and it does not help with the improved recomputation efficiency that fine-grained dependency checks offer.
+This enhances the current dependency check mechanism and creates exceptions for exposed properties to prevent cyclic dependencies.
+A drawback of this direction is that the dependency code becomes even more complex and it does not have the additional benefit of improved recomputation efficiency that fine-grained dependency checks offer.

 ### Shape-based vs. subtree-based variants

-Variants that are **shape-based**, do not expose the subtree of document objects to the user, whereas **subtree-based** variants do.
+Variants that are **shape-based** do not expose the subtree of document objects to the user, whereas **subtree-based** variants do.

 #### Shape-based variants

-Creating a variant of a part results in a flat part without subtree with only a shape.
+Creating a shape-based variant of a part results in a flat part with only a shape without any subtree.
 A benefit of this approach is that the implementation is relatively simple.
-However, this implementation cannot handle, more complex parts such as assemblies and it is necessary to introduce the new concept of a variant part.
-For example, creating a variant of an assembly cannot show its origin or local coordinate systems because the subtree of the assembly is not incorporated.
+However, this implementation cannot handle more complex parts such as assemblies and it is necessary to introduce a new concept of a variant part.
+For example, creating a variant of an assembly, part, or body cannot show its origin or local coordinate systems because the subtree of the assembly is not incorporated.

 #### Subtree-based variants

-Creating a variant of a part provides the complete subtree of the part to the user.
+Creating a subtree-based variant of a part provides the complete subtree of the part to the user.
 This allows us to make use of the logic of links, it provides users with the familiar interface of links, and this solution can handle complex parts.
-A drawback is that the implementation needs to be integrated with FreeCAD's links system.
+A drawback is that the implementation needs to be integrated with FreeCAD's link system.

 ### Copy-based vs. intercept-based variants